 One of Edinburgh’s most famous tales surrounds Greyfriars Bobby, a small Skye Terrier who became famous in the 19th-century for spending 14 years guarding the grave of his owner, John Gray.
 Today there’s a statue of Greyfriar’s Bobby at the corner of Candlemaker’s Row and St George’s Bridge – you should definitely pay a visit and get your photo taken beside it!
 Just across the road is Greyfriars Kirkyard, a graveyard where you’ll find large tombs and graves of notable Scots like Allan Ramsay (poet) and Henry Mackenzie (author).

 10. Visit the National Museum of Scotland

-Located at the bottom of the city’s historic Royal Mile is the award-winning building for the Scottish Royal Parliament.
-As well as being the centre of Scottish politics, it is also a visitor attraction, where you can learn about Scotland’s political history, watch live debates as well as marvel at it’s unique architecture.
+Located at the bottom of the Royal Mile is the award-winning building for the Scottish Royal Parliament.
+As well as being the centre of Scottish politics, it’s also a visitor attraction where you can learn about Scotland’s political history, watch live debates and marvel at its unique architecture.
 Tours of the building are free, you just need to book in advance.
-You can do this via the Scottish Parliament website.
+You can do so via the Scottish Parliament website.

 12. Go to a comedy improvisation show

 Edinburgh’s best known comedy show is called The Stand and is found on York Place (number 5 to be precise).
 Every Sunday afternoon a free improvisation show called “Whose Lunch Is It Anyway?” is staged.
 Hosted by Stu and Garry, it’s the perfect way to nurse a horrible hangover.